 There’s more to it than Duolingo!
 Below, you’ll find some of my top recommendations for Russian language learning apps.
 For more options, browse through the full list of the 18 best apps to learn Russian.

 Babbel – Want to learn the Cyrillic alphabet and build a fundamental understanding of Russian?
 Through its spaced-repetition method, and by combining sentence building, audio, reading, and speaking exercises, Babbel is one of the most well-rounded apps to learn Russian.
 Highly recommended for beginners.

 Pimsleur – We are all hiding within us a fierce auditory learner!
 The Pimsleur app feeds you gradually with digestible and useful chunks of vocabulary to maximize memory retention.
 You’ll learn how to speak Russian in no time.
-Here’s an offer for you: Try Pimsleur free for 7 days!
+Here’s an offer for you: Try Pimsleur Russian free!